 Recovery from Calf Reduction

-Recovery time periods for calf reduction procedures vary based on the treatment received.
-After calf reduction surgery, patients will be advised to wear compression socks or tights for a least three months in order to help the healing process and create slimmer calves.
+Recovery periods for calf reduction procedures vary based on the treatment received.
+After calf reduction surgery, patients will be advised to wear compression socks or tights for a least three months to help the healing process and create slimmer calves.

 Before and Aftercare for Calf Reduction

-Prior to selecting a procedure for calf reduction, it is vital that patients schedule several consultations with knowledgeable board-certified plastic surgeons to understand all the risks of each treatment.
-A qualified medical expert can help you determine if you are an ideal candidate for calf reduction surgery, or a combination of treatments.
+Before selecting a procedure for calf reduction, it is vital that patients schedule several consultations with knowledgeable board-certified plastic surgeons to understand all the risks of each treatment.
+A qualified medical expert can help you determine if you are an ideal candidate for calf reduction surgery or a combination of treatments.
 After receiving calf reduction, patients are often instructed to wear elastic or compression stockings for several months.